For Canada Customs Offices

 Importing vehicles from the United States

-Under the North American Free Trade Agreement (NAFTA), you can import a motor vehicle from the United States, regardless of its age, as long as it meets Transport Canada requirements (click on for details).
+Under the North American Free Trade Agreement (NAFTA), you can import a motor vehicle from the United States, regardless of its age, as long as it meets Transport Canada requirements

 You have to prove that the motor vehicle was either registered in the United States or legally imported into the United States.